mtaruno/Agentless/README_swebenchlite.md

 The above two commands will combine to generate 42 samples in total for each bug.

-Finally, we perform majority voting to select the final patch to solve each issue (from the 42 samples).
+Finally, we perform majority voting to select the final patch to solve each issue (from the the 42 samples).
 Run the following command:

 ```shell
 python agentless/repair/rerank.py --patch_folder results/repair_run_1,results/repair_run_2 --num_samples 42 --deduplicate --plausible